PlanterApp/planter_blog/content/posts/square_foot_gardening_intro.md

 ### What is square foot gardening?

 Square foot gardening is a simple method of gardening where the garden is divided into squares, each 1 foot by 1 foot.
+It is organized and highly productive.
+It was invented by Mel Bartholomew, a backyard gardener, and became popular after the release of his book [Square Foot Gardening](https://amzn.to/3g5sBCn) in 1981.
+He has since released an updated book [All New Square Foot Gardening](https://amzn.to/3vdo4St).

+Square foot gardening typically utilizes raised beds, although you can use the method without a raised bed.

+### Creating a square foot garden

+First, create a small garden bed, typically 4 feet wide and anywhere from 4 to 8 feet long.
+You don't want to go any wider than 4 feet, otherwise, it may become difficult to reach the plants in the middle of the garden bed.

+Then, divide the garden bed into 1 foot by 1 foot squares.
+You can use a variety of materials to do this:

+* Wood slats
+* Twine
+* Plastic pipe
+* Garden stakes

+Next, decide which plants and how many plants go in each square.
+[Planter]() makes this easy and will tell you the recommended spacing of plants for each square.
+For instance, you can plant 16 carrots in a square or 4 lettuce plants or a single pepper plant.
+Some larger plants require multiple squares, such as squash or tomatoes.
+When deciding where to place each plant, consider which plants it's a companion of.